Parameters, variables, and functors

 Returns:

-True if parameter is fixed, otherwise False.
+bool: True if parameter is fixed

-Set parameter value and new boundaries relative to this value and limit_scale parameter.
+Set parameter value and new boundaries.

 Returns:

-Returns unscaled parameter value.
+Get unscaled parameter boundaries.

 Returns: